OpenEvalProject/evals/manuscripts/elife-101198/v1/manuscript.md

 Macrophages are important in initiating immune responses, maintaining intestinal immune homeostasis, phagocytic clearance of pathogens, tissue repair, and host defense (Na et al., 2019; Neurath, 2024).
 It is reported that macrophages with strong plasticity could be polarized into pro-inflammatory (M1) phenotype or proresolving (M2) phenotype (Na et al., 2019).
 M1 macrophage activation is crucial and necessary for pathogen clearance (Na et al., 2019).
 However, exaggerated immune responses triggered by M1 macrophages are detrimental to the host by inducing tissue damage and cell deaths (Wang et al., 2020).
 The current study showed that both L. rhamnosus P118 and IAA significantly attenuated S. Typhimurium infection-induced pro-inflammatory responses, indicating that pro-inflammatory macrophages might be key targets for L. rhamnosus P118 exerting probiotic effect.
 This hypothesis was confirmed by macrophage depletion experiments that the protective effects of L. rhamnosus P118 and IAA against Salmonella infection were abrogated after intestinal macrophage depletion.
 Taken together, these results indicate that L. rhamnosus P118/microbe-derived indole metabolites enhance host tolerance to Salmonella infection by reducing intestinal pro-inflammatory responses, which also provides a potential alternative strategy for using probiotics and their derived metabolites to treat intestinal inflammatory disorders such as inflammatory bowel disease (Lavelle and Sokol, 2020; Neurath, 2024).

-## Conclusion
+### Conclusion

 In summary, two distinctive approaches were used to screen the probiotic candidate, and the P118 strain was underscored for beneficial effects on a murine infection model.
 Further, bacterial genomic sequencing, gut microbiota, and metabolomic analysis pinpointed the microbe-derived tryptophan/indole could be the importance of P118 probiotic properties.
 Nevertheless, the newly found P118 could enhance host tolerance to Salmonella infections via various pathways, including direct antibacterial actions, inhibiting Salmonella colonization and invasion, attenuating pro-inflammatory responses of intestinal macrophages, and modulating gut microbiota mediated by microbe-derived indole metabolites (Figure 7).
 Further investigations are needed to assess whether the mechanisms observed in P118 are strain-specific or broadly applicable to other L. rhamnosus strains, or LAB species in general.

 ![Figure 7.](https://cdn.elifesciences.org/articles/101198/elife-101198-fig7-v1.jpg)

-**Figure 7.:** L. rhamnosus P118 strain with great probiotic properties was screened from 290 purified isolates through two distinctive screen approaches, and P118 strain was underscored for protective effects on a murine infection model.Further, multi-omics analysis pinpointed the microbe-derived tryptophan/indole could be the importance of P118 probiotic properties.
+**Figure 7.:** Further, multi-omics analysis pinpointed the microbe-derived tryptophan/indole could be the importance of P118 probiotic properties.
 Nevertheless, the newly found P118 enhances host tolerance to Salmonella infections via various pathways, including direct antibacterial actions, inhibiting Salmonella colonization and invasion, attenuating pro-inflammatory responses of intestinal macrophages, and modulating gut microbiota mediated by microbe-derived indole metabolites.

 ## Materials and methods

-## Bacterial isolation and culture
+### Bacterial isolation and culture

 Lactic acid bacteria (LAB) and Enterococcus strains were isolated from 39 samples: 33 fermented yogurt samples (collected from families in multiple cities of China, including Lanzhou, Urumqi, Guangzhou, Shenzhen, Shanghai, Hohhot, Nanjing, Yangling, Dali, Zhengzhou, Shangqiu, Harbin, Kunming, Puer) and 6 healthy piglet rectal content samples without pathogen infection and diarrhea in pig farm of Zhejiang province (Table 1).
 Ten isolates were randomly selected from each sample.
 De Man-Rogosa-Sharpe (MRS) with 2.0% CaCO3 and brain heart infusion (BHI) broths (Huankai Microbial, Guangzhou, China) were used for bacteria isolation and cultivation.
 MALDI-TOF MS (Bruker Daltonik GmbH, Bremen, Germany) method was employed to identify bacterial species with a confidence level ≥90% (He et al., 2022).
 L. rhamnosus P118 (P118) and Salmonella enterica serovar Typhimurium SL1344 (STm) were cultured in MRS and Luria Broth (LB) medium at 37°C overnight under aerobic conditions, separately.
 The final concentration of bacterial isolates was constantly checked by the spreading plate method (Wang et al., 2023).
 After being centrifugated at 4000×g for 15 min at 4°C, the fermented supernatant of L. rhamnosus P118 was collected by centrifugation at 4000×g for 15 min at 4°C, and then filtered through a 0.22 μm membrane (Merck Millipore, Burlington, MA, USA) kept at 4°C for further use.

-## Probiotic property evaluation of candidate isolates
+### Probiotic property evaluation of candidate isolates

 For milk-clotting activity analysis of probiotics (Zhang et al., 2023), overnight fermented lactic acid bacteria isolates under logarithmic growth were added to test tubes containing skim milk (10% skim milk with 10 mM CaCl2) at 1:20 ratio (v/v) and then incubated at 37°C. The coagulating time, final pH value, and acidity of milk were measured during the curdling process.